Save on fees.

 - when you've missed a loan payment

-- 3 days before a credit card payment is due to avoid late payment fees.
+- three days before a credit card payment is due to avoid late payment fees.

 You can choose the type of alerts you'd like to receive.
 To register for text and email alerts you just need to be signed up for online banking.
 To set up online banking give us a call – 0800 400 600, or pop into a branch.

-- It’s free to access and is quick and easy to check balances
+- It’s quick and easy to access and check balances.

-- setting up or amending your automatic payments online is free.
+- Setting up or amending your automatic payments online is easy.

-- splitting your pay between your accounts using Salary Splitter could reduce the cost of transferring money between your accounts.
+- Splitting your pay between your accounts using Salary Splitter could reduce the time and effort of transferring money between your accounts

 Fee waivers for superannuitants